 - This opens Slide Master View.
-In Figure 7 below, you can see the Picture with Caption layout selected within the left pane (indicated by the yellow highlight) and the same Picture with Caption layout can be seen within the Slide Area (highlighted in blue).
+In Figure 7, below you can see the Picture with Caption layout selected within the left pane (indicated by the orange highlight) and the same Picture with Caption layout can be seen within the Slide Area (highlighted in blue).

 Figure 7: Slide Master view